sudiptob2/sudiptob2/README.md

-## MSc @UWO 🇨🇦 Opensource contributor in infra and Devops From 🇨🇦 🇧🇩
+## MSc @UWO, Opensource contributor in data, platform and Devops From 🇨🇦 🇧🇩

 <p align="left">
   <!--